About Environment Georgia

 Who we are

-Environment Georgia is a statewide, citizen-based environmental advocacy organization.
+Environment Georgia is a citizen-based environmental advocacy project of Environment America.
 We believe there’s something special about Georgia — something worth protecting and preserving for future generations.
 Whether it’s the striking views from the Appalachian Trail, Jekyll Island, or the Conasauga River, Georgia’s natural wonders enrich our lives in countless ways.
 Yet the places we love and the environmental values so many of us share are too often threatened by powerful industries, short-sighted politicians, and more.
 Defending our environment requires independent research, tough-minded advocacy, and spirited grassroots action.
 That’s the idea behind Environment Georgia.
 Together with thousands of supporters from all walks of life, we take the kind of action that wins tangible results for our environment.